kkensuke/myjb-en/basic/github/github.md

 ### push an existing repository from the command line
-If you have already made (or initialized) a local repository, you just need to use the following commands after making a remote repository.
+If you have already made (or initialized) a local repository, you just need to use the following commands to link to the remote repository.
+If not, see the next section: Clone.
 ```
 git remote add origin https://github.com/<Username>/<repository>.git
 git branch -M main
 git push -u origin main
 ```

+You can make a repository more easily with GitHub CLI: [make new repository](mk-new-repo)

 ### Clone
 In an arbitrary directory,